Pitch-Midnight/aoc-wc/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Whether it's an extra invoice, or a credit from a merchant related to an order.
-Sometimes you just need a couple extra cost fields for your store's reporting.
 Dynamically add as many costs to your order as you would like!

 == Description ==